Ianshaw93/Sonar-distance-measurement/README.md

 # SonarRangeFinder
 Utilising the Arduino Uno and sonar sensor to give measurement in realtime to the LCD display.

-This included converting time for the ultrasonic pulse to echo back to sensor (travelling at the speed of sound), to distance to target.
+The distance to target was calculated by the time for the ultrasonic pulse to echo back to the sensor multiplied by the speed of sound all divided by two.

 # What I Learned